 Yes, tuition support is offered on an annual basis to help families who qualify.
 ACDS partners with Clarity to establish a family's eligibility for financial aid.
 See the Tuition Support page for more details.

 How can I learn more about ACDS?

 There are three ways to become better acquainted with Almaden Country Day School:

-At ACDS we also give your child the opportunity to “shadow” for two days on campus.
+At ACDS we also give prospective students the opportunity to “shadow” for two days on campus.
 He or she will be paired with a current student in the class for which you're applying.
-This is an important part of the application process, enabling your child to learn firsthand what the school is like while giving ACDS a chance to understand your child’s academic and interpersonal capabilities.
+After your application is submitted, a shadow visit will enable your child to learn firsthand what the school is like while giving ACDS a chance to understand your child’s academic and interpersonal capabilities.